MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 # You are almost finished with this guide.
 If you need any further help I reccomend going to the Avalanche discord.

-#### Please be careful of scammers pretending to be from the Avalanche team that are reaching out to you in your Direct/Private messages)
+#### Please be careful of scammers reacing out to you in your Direct/Private messages, they may pretend to be from the Avalanche team.

 #### Relevant Discord Channels below:
 #### https://discord.com/channels/578992315641626624/620633143002660874